 This information describes how you can protect your right to make your own healthcare decisions (choices).
 It has information about the process of advance care planning, including how to:

-- How to talk with your loved ones about the care you would want if you’re not able to speak for yourself.
+- Talk with your loved ones about the care you would want if you’re not able to speak for yourself.

-- How to document your choices in a way that is recognized by the law.
+- Document (put in writing) your choices in a way that’s recognized by the law.

-This process is called advance care planning.
-Advance care planning allows you to think about important health issues when you’re healthy and don’t need to make these decisions right away.
-Planning your care when you aren’t under too much emotional stress will help you get the care you would want if you’re not able to make decisions on your own.
-Planning in advance helps put your loved ones at ease because they don’t have to guess what you would want and worry whether they’ve made the right decision.
+If you have a medical crisis, it could leave you too ill to make your own healthcare decisions.
+That’s why planning ahead is important.
+It will help you get the care you want if you’re not able to make decisions on your own.
+Planning ahead also helps to put your loved ones at ease.
+They won’t have to guess what you would want or worry if they’ve made the right decision for you.

 Choose Your Health Care Agent

 - Is willing to talk with you about your choices for your medical care, including treatments, tests, and surgeries.

 - You trust to follow through with your choices.

-- Understands the role of a health care agent and is willing to serve as one.
+- Understands the role of a health care agent and is willing to be one.

 Understanding Advance Directives